tableau/rest-api-samples/python/README.md

 * Run by executing ```python sample_file_name.py <server_address> <username>```
 * Specific information for each sample are included at the top of each file
 * API version is set to 3.1 by default for Tableau Server 2018.2, but it can be changed in [version.py](./version.py)
-* For Tableau Server 9.0, the REST API namespace must be changed (refer to comment in each sample where the namespace, `xmlns`, is defined)
+* For Tableau Server 9.0, the REST API namespace must be changed (refer to the comment in each sample where the namespace, `xmlns`, is defined)

 REST API Samples
 ---------------